photoprism/photoprism-docs/docs/user-guide/library/indexing.md

 If selected, all files in the *originals* folder will be re-indexed, including already indexed and unchanged files.
 This may be necessary after upgrading, especially to new major versions.

+#### Automatic Indexing ####
+The Indexer is triggered automatically 15 Minutes after the originals folder has been edited via WebDAV.
+15 Minutes is the default value, it can be changed using the respective [config option](../../getting-started/config-options.md).